 In 1990, reformers moved quickly to return optional Catholic instruction to the public-school classroom.
 Further, new laws legalized private schools, established minimum educational standards, and gave students, parents, and teachers significant autonomy in instructional content and methods.
-Today, Polish students demonstrate good scholastic achievement: in a 2022 assessment of 81countries, Polish students ranked around 12th compared to the US ranking around 31st.
-In 2022, the government spent 4.6% of its GDP on education, comparable to the expenditures of neighboring Germany (4.5%) and the US (4.5%).
+Today, Polish students demonstrate good scholastic achievement: in a 2022 assessment of 81countries, Polish students ranked around 12th compared to the US ranking 31st.
+In 2023, the government spent 5% of its GDP on education, comparable to the expenditures of neighboring Germany (4.5%) and Czechia (4.5%).

 In 2017, the PiS-controlled government (see Political and Social Relations) introduced comprehensively unpopular changes to Poland's educational system.
 Specifically, reforms reversed a 1999 law creating new lower-secondary schools which were responsible for improving educational outcomes.
-The subsequent reincorporation of lower-secondary students into primary schools resulted in the closure of some secondary schools and the layoffs of up to 9,000 teachers.
+The subsequent reincorporation of lower-secondary students into primary schools resulted in the closure of some 7,000 lowersecondary schools and the layoffs of up to 9,000 teachers.

 These organizational changes provoked teacher strikes and protests.
 Further, some aspects of the reforms attracted significant international media attention, namely their revision of the curriculum to incorporate the nationalist and conservative ideology of the ruling PiS (see Political and Social Relations), For example, the primary school curriculum was rewritten to emphasize Poland's military history and heroes over world and regional history.
 Some changes were especially controversial, such as the removal of the Holocaust from history lessons on WWII.
 Reflecting PiS's strong connection to the Catholic Church, sexual education classes no longer include instruction on contraception methods (see Sex and Gender).
 By law, Poland's 184 officially-recognized religious groups (see Religion and Spirituality) provide voluntary religious instruction in public and private schools.
 Public schools must provide religious instruction in any of the registered faiths if at least 7 students request it.
 Each religious group determines course content and provides a qualified instructor who is paid by the government.
-Students may request an optional ethics class religion Not surprising instead of a class. aiven predominance of Roman Catholicism among the population (see Religion and Spirituality), most public schools offer Catholic religious education.
+Students may request an optional ethics class given instead of a reliaion class.
+Not surprisina the predominance of Roman Catholicism among the population (see Religion and Spirituality), most public schools offer Catholic religious education.
 Further, many public-school classrooms predominantly display Catholic crucifixes or other Christian symbols.

 Pre-Primary: Public and private preschools provide optional education for children aged 3-5 and obligatory education for 6-year-olds.
 While the law states that every child is entitled to a pre-primary education, enrollment still lags.
-As of 2023, some 96% of appropriately aged children were enrolled in pre-primary programs, higher than the 2022 European Union (EU) average of 93%.
-Around 72% of pre-primary students attended public institutions classes.
+As of 2023, some 96% of appropriately aged children were enrolled in pre-primary programs, higher than the 2023 European Union (EU) average of 92%.
+Around 72% of pre-primary students attended public institutions.

+Primary: Consisting of 8 grades starting at age 7, primary school is compulsory.
+The curriculum for the lower grades (1-3) includes the Polish language, a modern foreign language, music, art, integrated math and science lessons, and computer classes.
 In the upper grades (4-8) students also have lessons in Polish history. civics. natural science. mathematics. and technology.
-By law. primary schools servina minority populations must offer lessons in both Polish and the relevant minority language.
-As of 2022, some 93% of children of the appropriate age attended primary school secondary school allows students to deepen their knowledge Ωf hasic school subjects and pursue electives and a second modern foreign language.
-Schools servina minority populations also provide instruction in the relevant minority language (see Language and Communication).
+By law. primarv schools servina minority populations must offer lessons in both secondarv school allows students to deepen their knowledge of basic school subjects and pursue electives and a second modern language. foreian Schools servina populations minority also provide instruction in the relevant minority language (see Language and Communication).
 Secondary school graduates must pass an external examination to advance to post-secondary education.